adewes/mongobean/README.md

 #Introduction

 *mongobean* is a tiny, easy-to-use object wrapper for MongoDB.
-It provides classes that wrap documents, collections and cursors and makes it easy to work with objects.
+It provides classes that wrap documents, collections and cursors and makes it easy to work with them.

 #Usage